faith99/faith99/README.md

 ### 🤝 Let's Connect

-I’m actively open to collaborations, internships, and opportunities in data analysis, particularly in sectors where data can improve lives.!
+I’m actively open to collaborations, internships, and opportunities in data analysis, particularly in sectors where data can improve lives.

 - 🌐 [LinkedIn](https://www.linkedin.com/in/faith-ada-mbonu/)
 - 📝 [Medium](https://medium.com/@faithadambonu)